BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/FROM_BLINKER_TO_RISCV/README.md

 Branches are like jumps, except that they compare two register, and update `PC` based on the result of the comparison.
-Another difference is that they are more limited in the address they can reach from `PC` (12-bits offset).
+Another difference is that they are more limited in the address range they can reach from `PC` (12-bits offset).
 There are 6 different branch instructions:

 | instruction      | effect                                             |